Bazror/hivemind/docs/native_ads/native_ads.md

 ### Ad Types

 The flexibility of JSON-based data makes it easy to develop a wide array of ad types to suit different community types.
 More ad types will be developed as the project progresses.
+Read the **Ad Types** document (linked below) for more details on each ad type.

 #### Native post